Brazil's da Silva announces incoming Cabinet ministers - NewsBreak

 While some have applauded his efforts to fight poverty and hunger, others have criticized his apparent lack of fiscal discipline.

 Another key appointment by Brazil's incoming president was José Múcio as defense minister.
-Múcio is a former president of the federal government accounts watchdog, and is a former minister of da Silva's administration in 2003.
+Múcio is a former president of the Brazilian Court of Auditors.
 The appointment of a civilian to the defense post is a switch from the approach taken by the outgoing Bolsonaro government which militarized the ministry.

-“This is one of da Silva's campaign promises.
-The main goal is to cool down the temperature, removing the military from the center of political issues,” said Eduardo Svartman, political analyst who presides the Brazilian Association for Defense Studies.

-Another important aspect of Múcio's nomination, according to Svartman, is to signal to opposition parties that the new government is open for dialogue.
-The new minister was a lawmaker from 2007 to 2011 in a party that is now aligned to President Jair Bolsonaro.
+On Friday, Múcio said he will follow the existing hierarchical system for Armed Forces' nominees.

 Bolsonaro, a conservative former army captain who has often praised Brazil’s military dictatorship (1964-1985), has relied heavily on current and former soldiers to staff key Cabinet positions.